ElsaiDeribu/JobHouse/README.md

 We can create, read, update and delete a form and a job vacancy post

 ## *Business feature 2*
-Companies can search for employees and vice versa
+Companies and Employee can edit and delete their profile based on
-We can create , read, update and delete search results
+their preference and their status.

 ## *Database*
 We have chosen MySQL because it is a relational database which assigns data into table.